TOAST-DOCS/Contact-Center/en/online-contact-api-guide-openapi-sso.md

 - Show login page
 - Proceed to login with id/password
-- Used to create cookie, record login status, and check login status after login success.
 - After login has succeeded, create cookie and record login status.
 Used to check login status.
 - After login has succeeded, client or server passes customer information to Online Contact (Refer to POST Remote Login API Client Side, Server Side)